A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Introduction

-To the best of our knowledge, this is the first paper to disentangle and interpret the cross-sectional and temporal aggregation patterns learned by a transformer in macroeconomic forecasting, and to link them to economically interpretable sources of predictive power.
-By averaging attention weights across variables and across time, we recover target-specific measures of variable importance and lag relevance that vary systematically with model architecture and forecast target.
-We show that nonlinear transformations and explicit temporal encoding allow the model to place disciplined weight on state-dependent indicators and medium- to long-horizon dynamics, while simpler specifications rely predominantly on short-run fluctuations and diffuse cross-sectional signals.
-These results suggest that attention-based models can do more than improve forecast accuracy: they provide a transparent, data-driven framework for assessing which economic variables and horizons are most relevant for forecasting particular macroeconomic outcomes, with direct implications for policy monitoring and analysis.
+MPTE thus shifts the focus from \textit{averaging} information, as in classical factor models, to \textit{attending} to it.
+We provide an extensive ablation of each component (attention, nonlinearity, high-frequency information, and temporal encoding) in both simulations and applications.
+To our knowledge, we are also the first to disentangle and interpret the cross-sectional and temporal aggregation patterns that a Transformer learns in macroeconomic forecasting: averaging attention weights across variables and across time recovers target-specific measures of variable importance and lag relevance.
+Beyond improving forecast accuracy, attention-based models provide a transparent framework for assessing which variables and horizons matter most, with direct implications for policy monitoring.

-The rest of the paper is structured as follows.
-Section~\ref{Sec:methodology} introduces the MPTE framework and formalizes the attention-based aggregation of cross-sectional and temporal information.
-Section~\ref{Sec:inferential_theory} develops the inferential theory for the linear version of the model and establishes consistency and asymptotic properties of the resulting estimators.
-Section~\ref{Sec:nonlinear_signals} extends the framework to nonlinear signal structures.
-Section~\ref{Sec:transformer_implementation} describes the Transformer encoder implementation of MPTE and discusses practical considerations for handling nonlinearities and mixed frequencies.
-Section~\ref{Sec:simulations} presents simulation evidence assessing the performance of attention-based mixed-frequency estimation under linear and nonlinear signal structures.
-Section~\ref{Sec:empirical} provides an empirical application to U.S.\ macroeconomic data.
-Section~\ref{Sec:conclusions} concludes.
+The rest of the paper is organized as follows.
+Section~\ref{Sec:methodology} introduces the MPTE framework and Section~\ref{Sec:inferential_theory} develops its inferential theory under linear activations.
+Section~\ref{Sec:simulations} extends the framework to nonlinear signals and mixed frequencies and presents the simulation evidence, first validating the inferential theory in a controlled linear design and then evaluating forecasting performance under nonlinearity.
+Section~\ref{Sec:empirical} presents the empirical evidence, and Section~\ref{Sec:conclusions} concludes.